tsilva/curriculum-vitae/README.md

 - **Role:** Software Engineer
 - **Technologies:** Python, Appier, MongoDB, Budy, HTML, CSS, JavaScript, jQuery, UXF

-Lugar da Jóia is a chain of jewellery stores, and this was its first venture into selling their jewellery online.
+Lugar da Jóia is a chain of jewelry stores, and this project marked their first venture into online sales.

-Acted as both full-stack developer and as a coordinator of another developer and designer.
-Developed a wide set of features across the site, both in frontend and in backend (the later leveraging the existing infrastructure provided by Hive Solutions' Budy e-commerce engine).
+I served as both a full-stack developer and coordinator, overseeing another developer and a designer.
+I developed a wide range of features for the site, working on both the frontend and backend, with the latter utilizing Hive Solutions' Budy e-commerce engine to integrate with the existing infrastructure.

 - [Gallery](https://photos.app.goo.gl/J8zziNJajw6ZwRnm9)
 - [Landing Page](https://www.lugardajoia.com/index)